melexis/jira-juggler/README.rst

 By default, the following endpoint for the JIRA API is used: *https://jira.melexis.com/jira*.
 The script will ask you to input your email address (or username) and API token (or password).
 These three variables can be configured by setting them in a *.env* file.
-This *.env* file should be located in the directory where pip has installed the package.
+This *.env* file shall be located in the directory where pip has installed the package.
 You can find an example configuration in *.env.example*.

 .. note::